mui/material-ui/docs/data/material/getting-started/design-resources/design-resources.md

 <p class="description">Be more efficient designing and developing with the same library.</p>

-## Official design kits
+## Official kits

-Pick your favorite design tool to enjoy and use Material UI components.
+Pick your favorite design tool to enjoy and use the Material UI components.

 {{"component": "modules/components/MaterialUIDesignResources.js"}}